 If you’re interested in ordering off the Subway allergen menu and wondering what options are available, this article is for you.

-It’s really amazing to know that the biggest of brands and businesses can care about their customers enough to make some changes in the way their foods are made.
+It’s amazing to know that the biggest brands and businesses can care about their customers enough to make some changes in the way their foods are made.

 After all, this is an allergy-filled world we live in, so every little bit of change helps.
 Interestingly, Subway has updated its menu lately to highlight food with one or more allergens in them.